 - Advanced learner data filters for progress-monitoring enabled

 - Teacher/senior leader detailed customised reports enabled, including an intervention-focus report

-Teachers and senior leaders who wish to use SAM Learning are required to share their first and last name, job title and email address.
+Teachers and senior leaders who wish to use SAM Learning are required to share their first and last name, job title, school role, email address, educational/subject interests and exam boards used.
+They are also linked to their timetabled classes data.
 This data is needed in order to properly provision teacher/admin accounts as well as SAM Learning services.